nxck2005/alu/README.md

 - 32-bit
 - Support for 3 CPU registers for operations
-- 40-row memory and program counter to store programs and data (unified)
+- Memory and program counter to store programs and data (unified)
 - Basic instruction set including:
   - Arithmetic operations (ADD, SUB, ADC)
   - Logical operations (AND, OR, XOR, NOT)